prime-rl trainer, or other supported libraries.

 Other Trainers

-verifiers is intended to be largely trainer-agnostic.
-It is supported by SkyRL and Tinker, and is straightforward to support for any trainer which can expose an OpenAI-compatible inference client for rollouts.
+verifiers is intended to be largely trainer-agnostic and is straightforward to support for any trainer which can expose an OpenAI-compatible inference client for rollouts.